codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines.md

 Codefresh offers two unique characteristics in pipelines that serve as the cornerstone of the build/deploy process

-1. All [steps]({{ site.baseurl }}/docs/codefresh-yaml/steps/) in Codefresh pipelines are executed inside a Docker container of your choosing
+1. All [steps]({{site.baseurl}}/docs/codefresh-yaml/steps/) in Codefresh pipelines are executed inside a Docker container of your choosing
 1. All steps in Codefresh share the same "workspace" in the form of a shared Docker volume
+1. The shared Docker volume is automatically cached between pipeline executions
+1. Each successful pipeline automatically pushes its Docker image to the [private registry]({{site.baseurl}}docs/docker-registries/codefresh-registry/).

 ### Using Docker containers as build tooling